parodos-dev/serverless-workflows-config/docs/README.md

 ## Usage

 ### Prerequisites
 To utilize the workflows contained in this repository, the Orchestrator Deployment must be installed on your OpenShift Container Platform (OCP) cluster.
-For detailed instructions on installing the Orchestrator, please visit the [Orchestrator Helm Repository](https://www.parodos.dev/orchestrator-helm-chart/)
+For detailed instructions on installing the Orchestrator, please visit the [Orchestrator Helm Based Operator Repository](https://www.parodos.dev/orchestrator-helm-operator/)

 **Note** With the existing version of the Orchestrator helm chart, all workflows should be created under the `sonataflow-infra` namespace.